Orchestrating Predictive Maintenance: Building an MCP Agent with MATLAB and Python

 parquetwrite(outPath, T);

-The analyzeBearingHealth tool receives path to the Parquet file, analyzes the data and assesses the health state (source code).
+The Pyhton's analyzeBearingHealth tool receives the path to the Parquet file, runs frequency-domain analysis, and judges the health state based on RMS intensity thresholds.

 @mcp.tool()